 - FlexNet Manager for Engineering Applications

 - Read our Blog on Software License Optimization

 About Flexera Software

 Flexera Software helps application producers and enterprises increase application usage and the value they derive from their software.
-Our Application Usage Management solutions are essential to ensure continuous licensing compliance, optimized software investments and to future-proof businesses against the risk and costs of constantly changing technology.
-Over 80,000 customers turn to Flexera Software as a trusted and neutral source for the knowledge and expertise we have gained as the marketplace leader in licensing, installation and compliance for over 20 years and for the automation and intelligence designed into our products.
-For more information please go to: www.flexerasoftware.com
+Our next-generation software licensing, compliance and installation solutions are essential to ensure continuous licensing compliance, optimized software investments and to future-proof businesses against the risks and costs of constantly changing technology.
+Over 80,000 customers turn to Flexera Software as a trusted and neutral source for the knowledge and expertise we have gained as the marketplace leader for over 20 years and for the automation and intelligence designed into our products.
+For more information, please go to: www.flexerasoftware.com

 For more information, contact: